 The reality is, you may never feel ready to start your VA business.
 However, if it’s something you want to do, you have to take that plunge anyway.
 All you can do is ensure you’ve covered the basics, prepared yourself as best you can and take that step – regardless of how ready you do or don’t feel!

 The beauty of having your own business is the wealth of training and support that is open to you.
 I’d strongly advise you surround yourself with a strong support network – whether that’s your friends and family, other VAs or a VA mentor, before you start your VA business.
 Why not check out the available training and support options we have here at VACT?
-You’ll find our training options here – many of which also include additional support.
+Our VA Mastery Course is our primary training course and includes lots of additional support.
 You should also check out some of the testimonials of those who have gone before you here.